Sienci-Labs/Resources/longmill/assembly/lm-troubleshooting.md

 Loss of connection on a long job can happen if your computer or USB port 'fall asleep' on you.
 If you plan on running long, intricate cuts on your CNC you'll have to change your computer power settings so that it 'stays awake' while cutting.
 Iif you're using a Mac computer, you can find dedicated instructions for sleep management here: <a href="https://support.apple.com/en-ca/guide/mac-help/mchle41a6ccd/mac" target="_blank" rel="noopener">https://support.apple.com/en-ca/guide/mac-help/mchle41a6ccd/mac</a>.

-- Click the <strong>Windows</strong> icon at the bottom left corner of your screen and start to type "<em>control panel</em>" to bring it up
+- Click the **Windows** icon at the bottom left corner of your screen and start to type "<em>control panel</em>" to bring it up
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p8_p1.png){.aligncenter .size-medium}
-- Once you've clicked to open it, go to <strong>Hardware and Sound</strong> then <strong>Power Options</strong>
+- Once you've clicked to open it, go to **Hardware and Sound** then **Power Options**
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p9_p2.png){.aligncenter .size-medium}
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p10_p3.png){.aligncenter .size-medium}
-- Now, whichever plan you have currently selected (circled in the picture) will be the one that you want to click <strong>Change plan settings</strong>
+- Now, whichever plan you have currently selected (circled in the picture) will be the one that you want to click **Change plan settings**
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p11_p4.png){.aligncenter .size-medium}
-- Go to the second drop-down and set it to <strong>Never</strong>, save the changes to ensure that your computer never dozes off on its own.
-An additional step can be to stop your USB ports from 'sleeping' by clicking <strong>Change advanced power settings</strong>
+- Go to the second drop-down and set it to **Never**, save the changes to ensure that your computer never dozes off on its own.
+An additional step can be to stop your USB ports from 'sleeping' by clicking **Change advanced power settings**
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p12_p5.png){.aligncenter .size-medium}
-- In the separate window that appears, you'll want to Expand the <strong>USB Settings</strong>, then <strong>USB selective suspend setting</strong>, and finally change this drop-down to "<strong>Disabled</strong>".
-Click to <strong>Apply</strong> these new settings. <strong>!!</strong> Sometimes on a Windows update these settings will be reset, if you want to make sure you've got all your bases covered, be sure to check back on these settings on occasion if you want to feel confident while running long jobs. !!
+- In the separate window that appears, you'll want to Expand the **USB Settings**, then **USB selective suspend setting**, and finally change this drop-down to "**Disabled**".
+Click to **Apply** these new settings. **!!** Sometimes on a Windows update these settings will be reset, if you want to make sure you've got all your bases covered, be sure to check back on these settings on occasion if you want to feel confident while running long jobs. !!
 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p13_p6.png){.aligncenter .size-medium}

 ### My bit is crashing into the touch plate